timf34/YouTubeSortByLikes/README.md

 ## TODO:

-- [ ] Improve robustness of getChannelID.ts
+- [ ] Add the ability to request more videos to sort through!